MamidalaV/stock-analysis/README.md

         Cells(3, 2) = "Total Daily Volume"
         Cells(3, 3) = "Return"
     ```
-    - An array has been initialized for all 12 tickers in the worksheet and values has been assigned.
+    - An array has been initialized for all 12 tickers in the worksheet and values have been assigned.
     ```
         'assigning values to elemnets in array
         tickers(0) = "AY"